siddhardha-2/Crazyflie_single_agent_simulation/README.md

 ```

 The circle test writes a CSV log and trajectory plot under `experiment_logs/`.
-Experiment output and Crazyswarm2 runtime caches are ignored by Git.
+Experiment output and Crazyswarm2 runtime caches are ignored by the Git.

 ## Packages